Thibault-Brocheton/eco-storage-control/README.md

 ## 💻 Installation

 Download folder CavRnMods and copy it inside your Mods/UserCode folder in your eco server.
-If you are using the [StorageMore mod of Plex](https://mod.io/g/eco/m/stockagemore-6#description), you can add the file StorageMoreConnector.
+If you are using the [StorageMore mod of Plex](https://mod.io/g/eco/m/stockagemore-6#description), you can add the file StorageMoreConnector.cs.
 Otherwise, don't add it !